-Hyannis, dubbed as "The Capital of the Cape," is Cape Cod's primary transportation and business hub.
+Hyannis, dubbed “The Capital of the Cape,” is Cape Cod’s primary transportation and business hub.

-The harbor, which is typically crowded with private boats maintained by passionate boaters, has evolved into the primary ferry terminal for access to Nantucket Island.
+The harbor, typically crowded with private boats maintained by passionate boaters, has evolved into the primary ferry terminal for access to Nantucket Island.

-Dining businesses provide fresh, local seafood and are sometimes packed with people waiting for their boat to depart, giving the area a beach feel.
+Dining businesses provide fresh, local seafood and are sometimes packed with people waiting for their boats to depart, giving the area a beach feel.

-Those who do not possess a boat might book a tour to the surrounding islands.
+Those who do not possess a boat might book a tour of the surrounding islands.

-Large wooden residences and structures, some of which are situated on wharves above the sea, are frequently painted white to reflect the light.
+Large wooden residences and structures, some situated on wharves above the sea, are frequently painted white to reflect the light.

 Hyannis also has a few small lighthouses that pay respect to the town’s maritime history.